Yelp/mrjob/docs/configs.rst

 :py:func:`combine_envs`.
 Each option is associated with an appropriate combiner function that that combines options in an appropriate way.

-Combiners can also do useful things like expanding environment variables and globs in paths.
+Combiner functions can also do useful things like expanding environment variables and globs in paths.
 For example, you could set:

 .. code-block:: yaml